dgpv/bsst/README.md

 Some opcodes are abbreviated: `CHECKLOCKTIMEVERIFY` -> `CLTV`, `CHECKSEQUENCEVERIFY` -> `CSV`.
 For Elements mode, `'a' 'b' CAT` will be reported as `'a'.'b'`

-NOTE: Model values will satisfy restrictions imposed on them by opcodes, as modelled by B'SST.
+NOTE: Model values are described as "possible" values in a sense that they satisfy restrictions imposed on them by opcodes, as modelled by B'SST.
 Since modelling is not perfect, sometimes incomplete, these values can still be invalid if used for execution of the script on "real" interpreter.
 For example, for ECDSA pubkeys only constraints on size and first byte are modelled, and model value can show arbitrary data for the rest of pubkey.

 NOTE: With Z3 enabled, failure report may give several possible causes for the failure.
 It does not mean that all of these conditions are a definite cause of this particular failure.
 Some of them may be false positives,